 Stress has become a part of our daily lives.
 From traffic jams to angry bosses, stress can be defined as any situation that is demanding for our health and mind.
 Constant stress throughout the day can wreak havoc on the mind and body.
-Stress is the prime cause for a number of health problems including hypertension, diabetes, cardiac problems to name a few.
+Stress is the prime cause of a number of health problems including hypertension, diabetes, cardiac problems to name a few.
 Did you know your activities during the day and night can have a profound effect on your cortical levels?
 To be more precise, the food that you consume and your sleep pattern can increase or decrease your stress.
 Stress cannot define our way of living.
 Here are 7 ways to manage your stress levels with proper sleep and nutrition:

 Eat the Right Carbs

 Rice is the staple food for people in many Asian countries like Japan, India, and China.
 Although people choose brown rice or white rice for nutritional value, white rice has its own benefits.
 Rich in vitamin, minerals, and carbohydrates, white rice has a high glycemic index and promotes a better quality of sleep.
 Poultry food like chicken, eggs have a constituent called tryptophan that helps in the production of a hormone called melatonin which induces sleep.